richtabor/theme-docs/ava/readme.md

 # Frequently Asked

 1. **How do I update my theme?** With an active license key, you’ll receive a notification in the WordPress Dashboard whenever there is an update available.
 You can then update right in your WordPress dashboard, keeping your site healthy and secure.

-2. **How long is my license valid for?** Cras justo odio, dapibus ac facilisis in, egestas eget quam.
-Nullam id dolor id nibh ultricies vehicula ut id elit.

-3. **How do I install the included child theme?** Cras justo odio, dapibus ac facilisis in, egestas eget quam.
-Nullam id dolor id nibh ultricies vehicula ut id elit.

-3. **How do I sort my portfolio?** Cras justo odio, dapibus ac facilisis in, egestas eget quam.
-Nullam id dolor id nibh ultricies vehicula ut id elit.
+2. **How do I get help?** You can request support via our offical [Help Center][9].
+We’re here to help with any technical questions, though customization requests should be directed [here][10].

+3. **Do I need a theme license key?** You don’t need a key to use the theme, but in order to receive support and in-dashboard update notifications, an active license key is required.

+4. **How do I get a license key** You can find your theme’s license key by checking your ThemeBeans purchase receipt or signing in to your ThemeBeans dashboard.
+If you purchased the theme from ThemeForest, you may [request your license key here][11].

+5. **How long is my license key valid for?** Initial licenses are issued on an annual basis.
+If you’ve purchased from ThemeForest, you’ll have access to support and in-dashboard updates as long as you have a support package.

+6. **Can I use my theme with an expired license** You sure can!
+You just won’t have access to in-dashboard updates, as well as our support team.

+7. **What paid version of Beaver Builder should I use?**  If you’re running a multisite installation, you’ll want the Pro version - otherwise, the standard package should do the trick.
+[Click here][12] for more info.
+Note that the paid version is not required, though it does offer extended functionality.

 # Need Help?
 Have questions?
-[Get in touch][8] with a friendly member of our team and we’ll be happy to help.
+[Get in touch][13] with a friendly member of our team and we’ll be happy to help.

 ## Support Tips